Aswin1105/Tamil-Chatbot/README.md

 Output are uploaded as .png files in this repo.

 I have connected this colab file to my google drive to access the loan doc

+*** the error in the last block of code is due to keyboard interrupt.
+This commands runs infinite times to serve the anvil clients, whenever they reach the server( google colab for the function connected).***
+Thank you for viewing my project